UnicornTranscoder/UnicornLoadBalancer/README.md

 ### 2. Notes

-All the requests to this Plex Media Server should pass through the *UnicornLoadBalancer*, if someone reach the server directly he will not be able to start a stream, since FFMPEG binary has been replaced.
-It is recomended to setup a nginx as reverse proxy in front to setup a SSL certificate and to have an iptable to direct access to the users on port **32400**.
+All requests to the Plex Media Server should pass through the *UnicornLoadBalancer*, if someone reach the server directly he will not be able to start a stream, since FFMPEG binary has been replaced.
+To solve this problem it is recomended to configure an iptable to drop direct access on port **32400**.
+It is also recomended to setup a nginx reverse proxy in front of the *UnicornLoadBalancer* to setup a SSL certificate.

 ```
 #Example iptable